cptfares/Maple_challenge/README.md

 ### Embedding and Retrieval

 * **Semantic Chunking**: Content is broken into logical text blocks optimized for context relevance (e.g., paragraphs, sections).
-* **Vector Embedding**: Each chunk is embedded using OpenAI embeddings .
+* **Vector Embedding**: Each chunk is embedded using OpenAI embeddings.
-* **Vector Store Integration**: Chunks are indexed in a vector database (FAISS ) for fast and accurate similarity-based retrieval.
+* **Vector Store Integration**: Chunks are indexed in a vector database (FAISS) for fast and accurate similarity-based retrieval.
 * **Efficient Context Injection**: Only the most relevant chunks are used to generate responses, optimizing LLM performance and cost.

 ### Natural Interaction Interfaces